Miyukiichan/listorize/README.md

 ## Todo

 - Export and maybe import to/from notion
-- Make editing dialog bigger
+- Text area or long string datatype
 - Dynamic columns and values
   - Lookup editing
   - Show this on the note maybe?